How to start a stump grinding business: Your first moves

 • Price out a full safety gear package from a supplier like Bailey's.

 Most stump grinding jobs are paid upon completion.
-For larger projects, you might want to ask for a 50% deposit upfront.
+For larger projects, require a 50% deposit upfront.
 This protects you from last-minute cancellations.
-A mistake some new owners make is only accepting cash, which can turn away clients who prefer cards.
+The trap here is accepting only cash, which turns away clients who prefer cards.

 Here are 3 immediate steps to take: